Lil-Code30/javascript-DSA/week-04/README.md

   - If the fast pointer reaches null before moving k steps, return null as k is out of range.
   - Move both slow and fast pointers one step at a time until the fast pointer reaches the end of the list.
   - When the fast pointer reaches the end, the slow pointer will be at the kth node from the end.

+- All cases work but doesn't work when n is equal to the length of the linked list
+  - see the rest of the solution in `week-05/removeKthFromEnd.js`

 ## 📚 resources